 We’re not fans of the back design, which looks a little dull, but the build quality feels solid as usual.
 This phone also has a dedicated button on the left side for Google Assistant, as well as an LED light in the power button on the right to indicate when notifications come through.
 There’s a MicroUSB port on the bottom to charge the massive battery.

 There’s a 5-megapixel camera on the front, with just a single 13-megapixel camera on the rear, where you’ll see no fingerprint sensor.
 Instead, the phone uses the front camera for facial recognition, though this isn’t secure enough to use for unlocking banking apps or for authenticating purchases (this is present on the Nokia 4.2 as well).

-The Nokia 3.2 will retail for $169 for the 3GB RAM option, or $139 for the 2GB RAM model.
-It will be available in Europe from April, but there’s no word on U.S. availability yet.
+The Nokia 3.2 retails for $169 for the 3GB RAM option, or $139 for the 2GB RAM model.
+It’s available in Europe, but there’s no word on U.S. availability yet.

 Nokia 1 Plus

 HMD’s first Android Go smartphone was the Nokia 1 that debuted last year.
 Android Go is a lighter, smaller version of Android that’s designed to run on phones like this, which have 1GB RAM or less.
 Most of the apps that come pre-installed are Go apps, like Google Go, Google Maps Go, or even Google Assistant Go.
 These apps require less processing power and take up less space, which is helpful as these phones have little internal storage.
 The newest Android Go phone is the Nokia 1 Plus, and it’s a supersized version of the original from 2018.